-However, the Superior Court judge agreed with Shindell and Whittle that their client was only responsible for a pro rata share of the judgment based on the time period that it had insured the physician.
+However, the Superior Court judge agreed with Shindell that their client was only responsible for a pro rata share of the judgment based on the time period that it had insured the physician.

 The judge applied a rule of insurance coverage that, in the event a court or jury cannot allocate a loss between two or more consecutive carriers from the facts in evidence, the loss is allocated among the policies based on the respective amounts of time they applied to the insured while the loss was taking place (also known as the “time-on-the-risk” method of allocation).